 Aftertaste: 5.5 – This comes in two parts, a rather crisp peatness, and then a bit of smoky aftertaste that lingers.
 It’s just overall not what I want, but I can’t discredit it.
 (Aka objectively nice, subjectively not so much)

 Burn/Smooth: 7.5 – It’s got no real burn, and there’s a hint of the Islay for warmth but not enough.

 Aroma: 6.5 – It smells like a Speyside single malt for the most part.
 Doesn’t have the peaty-ness that I would have liked it’s supposed Highland and Islay blends to it.
 Still a pleasant scotch smell though.

-Manliness: 4.0 – Sorry, but despite it trying to claim that someone who ‘lived’ on the farm went to go be buddy-buddy with George Washington, then adds movie quotes, plus it’s ridiculous story (not untrue, just silly), and the mountain of text this has – it’s just not manly, and it feels like it’s wordy to describe a scotch that doesn’t fit.
+Honesty: 4.0 – Sorry, but despite it trying to claim that someone who ‘lived’ on the farm went to go be buddy-buddy with George Washington, then adds movie quotes, plus it’s ridiculous story (not untrue, just silly), and the mountain of text this has – it’s just not honest, and it feels like it’s wordy to describe a scotch that doesn’t fit.

 W/ Rocks: 7.5 – Here it become a much more singular and enjoyable whisky.
 The flavors start to meld together, and you get the impression this was why they made the blend this way.

 Rusty Nail: 5.0 – Despite switching the amount for more scotch, it sadly just falls into the Drambuie too much to be truly enjoyed.

 Value: 5.0 – While I got it for much less than that because New Hampshire, I just don’t see myself ever buying this again, and that means value is roughly par.
 Sure it’s not as highly priced as some others in it’s category, but I’d by Macnish every time over this.